paulmarrington/Fibers/Assets/Askowl/Fibers/Documentation/Askowl-Fibers.md

   public override void Step() { Dispose(); }

   // more complex instantiation may require more preparation to convert for sorting
-  // See the source SecondsWorker.cs for an example. protected override void Prepare() { }
+  // See the source SecondsWorker.cs for an example.
+Returning false will abort the
+  // current operation
+  protected override boolean Prepare() { return true; }
 }
 ```
 ## Debugging